-It is not known exactly how radiation therapy works, but it is thought the radiation affects the development and growth rate of fibroblasts in your hand.
+It's not known exactly how radiation therapy works, but it's thought the radiation affects the development and growth rate of fibroblasts in your hand.
 Fibroblasts are cells that produce and release collagen (the protein that forms the main part of the body’s connective tissue).

 In one of the studies reviewed by NICE, the symptoms of Dupuytren’s contracture had improved in over half of the hands that were treated after one year.
 In another long-term study, two-thirds of people had some degree of symptom relief after 13 years.

 Possible side effects of radiation therapy include dry skin, flaky skin and slight thinning of the skin.